 NTC FTTH Speed Test

 It is one of the most important aspects of the review that everybody wants to know.
-I performed a lot of speed tests with the Nepal Telecom FTTH service.
+I performed a lot of speed tests with the Nepal Telecom FTTH service to find out the NTC Fiber net speed.
 I carried out the speed tests on different devices, modes, services, and different times.
 This means the speed test results of my review include tests using WiFi and LAN.
 It is very important to check both modes because we have seen discrepancies in speed in the two modes.
 Usually, LAN provides better results than WLAN or WiFi.

 |Download (Mbps)||Upload (Mbps)||Ping (ms)||Time (NPT)||Testing Site/Server||Device/Mode||Result ID|